PranavRS18/delta_webdev_task2/README.md

 - **Top Left**: System Health, Keys, Shards.
 - **Top Right**: Player HP, Score.
 - **Bottom Right**: Current Grid Position.
+# Inventory System
+Access and use collected power-ups at any time via the new Inventory interface by pressing 'I'.

+## Quick Use Powerups (Shift + Number Keys)
+You can now instantly activate the first four power-ups in your inventory using:
+- **Shift + 1** for Ultimate Tracker.
+- **Shift + 2** for Large Health Pack.
+- **Shift + 3** for Key Magnet,
+- **Shift + 4** for EMP Blast.

+## Preferences Menu
+Added a Preferences screen accessible from the title or pause menu.
+Includes:
+- Toggle **Hack Mode**: A special developer/debug mode.
+- **Reset Score**: Wipe your current high score and progress to start fresh.
+- (Note: Music toggle is present but not functional yet.)

 ## SURVIVAL TIPS